 Deb Hirsch is a speaker, church leader, and writer.
 She has led churches in both Australia and Los Angeles.
 She is one of the founders of Forge Mission Training Network and is a current member of the Forge America national team.
 She also serves as a board member for Missio Alliance.
 She co-authored (with Alan Hirsch) Untamed: Reactivating a Missional Form of Discipleship.
 Her new book Redeeming Sex reflects something of her own journey and attempts to bring new conversations around sexuality into the context of the church.
 Deb has been involved in social work, community development and is also a trained counsellor.
 She and her husband live in community with others in Los Angeles.

 Martin was born in India of missionary parents and then brought up in Scotland where his father was a church planter.
 In his early 20’s Martin trained for the ministry and his first church was in inner city Birmingham.
 After 13 years in local ministry, Martin worked for the Bible Society in a variety of roles including his final role as Director of Mission and Theology.
 Martin has written many books on the broad theme of mission, including Faith of the Unbeliever and Invading Secular Space.
-He is the Principal and CEO ForMission College who partner with Forge to run Forge hubs in England and Wales.
+He is the Principal and CEO ForMission College.

 Hugh and his wife Cheryl have planted two churches and are currently working on planting a third.
 He is the founder of Missio, a mission training organisation, and the author of Sacrilege, BiVO, and co-author of The Tangible Kingdom and Flesh.
 His latest book is titled Brimstone: The Art and Act of Holy Nonjudgement.
 He speaks extensively, encouraging and equipping pastors in incarnational ministry and missional leadership.